 The signs your body gives you when you’re ovulating should become obvious and clear if you know what to look for.
 You should know and feel your ovulation signs with every cycle.

 When trying to get pregnant tracking your ovulation signs should not be stressful or difficult.
 It shouldn’t require expensive ovulation predictor kits, tester strips, frantic sex scheduling or months of missed opportunities due to lack of ovulation from that same stress and anxiety.
 Ovulation ought to be something you can really feel as a change in your body, a change in your sex drive, and a change in your energy.
-Once you learn to listen and observe “your Flo” and how your hormones move melodiously from phase to phase then trusting in this process will become much easier.
-It is beneficial to use the Basal Thermometer tracking method instead of the urine tests.
-The reason being is the ovulation kits are innacuate if you have hormonal imbalances/PCOS etc and will give you a false reading.
+Once you learn to listen and observe “Your Flow” and how your hormones move melodiously from phase to phase then trusting in this process will become much easier.
+It is beneficial to use the Basal Thermometer tracking with the Ovusense Device instead of the urine tests.
+The reason being is the ovulation kits are innacurate if you have hormonal imbalances/PCOS etc and will give you a false reading.

 If you have menstrual irregularities however, it can be difficult to figure out when you’re ovulating so improving your period/hormones would be the first step for you until you can really monitor your ovulation.

 Basal body temperature– your resting temperature or the temperature you have when you wake up first thing in the morning can be tracked and charted so you know when you have ovulated.
-You can use a regular thermometer and track your reading in one of the popular apps.
-(Note – if you use anti-histamines or don’t produce much cervical fluid this is a good option) There is a brilliant app called Fertility Friend which makes it easy to track your temp and it gives you a reading every month showing you when you are fertile.
+There is a brilliant Fertility tracker called Ovusense which makes it easy to track your temp and it gives you an accurate reading every month showing you when you are fertile.
 It also will help you to see the different stages of your cycle that may be an issue.
-Here is a video explaining how to use the app https://www.youtube.com/watch?v=Tc8QSRylar4
+Here is a video explaining how to use the Ovusense Fertility Tracker.
+To buy ovusense and get 20% off you can use the code – reflexology.

 Sex drive – your testosterone levels peak around ovulation, boosting your sex drive.
 When you’re fertile you should feel an increased interest in sex and possibly enjoy sex more than other times of the month.
-You may feel more attracted to your partner or generally more amourous.
+You may feel more attracted to your partner!
 Your body knows this is the best time to make a baby and it just giving you a gentle reminder of your fertility.

 Energy– when women enter the ovulation phase, their energy tends to shift – You my feel more buoyant, energetic, sociable, communicative and increased stamina for exercise.